cedricrupb/code_tokenize/README.md

 Programminng Language Processing (PLP) brings the capabilities of modern NLP systems to the world of programming languages.
 To achieve high performance PLP systems, existing methods often take advantage of the fully defined nature of programminng languages.
 Especially the syntactical structure can be exploited to gain knowledge about programs.

-code(dot)tokenize provides easy access to the syntactic structure of a program.
+Code(dot)tokenize provides easy access to the syntactic structure of a program.
 The tokenizer converts a program into a sequence of program tokens ready for further end-to-end processing.
 By relating each token to an AST node, it is possible to extend the program representation easily with further syntactic information.

 ## Library highlights